Table of Contents

 What is a repository?

 This is a generic term used for a destination that is both (a) designed for data storage and (b) where data may be submitted and made available to a community.
 Data repositories may be general (catering to a wide variety of data communities) or specialized (where only genomic, astronomical, &c. data may be stored) or institutional (data from various communities where the members all have the same institutional affiliation).
 Some journals, like Science and Nature, have their own repositories.

 Which repositories provide long-term archival storage?

 A list of data repositories is available at re3data.org, and some of these may offer long-term archival storage.

 How much metadata do I actually need to supply for others to use my data?

 You should supply enough context for your data that others could reliably test it for reproducibility or understand the methodology behind a research article.
 If you use an online repository in your research area, this means practicing due diligence when completing the fields available to you during the data submission process; ensuring that column names in tabular data are meaningful and defined by a data dictionary; and properly documenting your code, at minimum.

 If you are hosting your data outside of an established repository, you can use README.txt files and metadata files.
 For specific recommendations on larger, self-hosted projects, ask for a consultation.

 Does anyone offer consultations on preserving my data?

 Yes.
-Several of the RDCG consultants have backgrounds in preservation and metadata, so if you have questions, they’d be happy to answer them.
+Several of the RDSS consultants have backgrounds in preservation and metadata; use the contact form to request assistance.